 How to find the right attribution model?

-If the answer is complicated for you, you are not alone in this.
+If the answer is complicated for you, you are not alone.
 40% of all marketers have difficulty calculating the ROI of their marketing activities.
 They do not know which strategies should be prioritized, which should be optimized, and which should be abolished.
 This is no wonder because there are so many different strategies that you naturally want to try everything out.

 What do you do now?

 You have to find a suitable attribution model for each marketing strategy, but first, I must explain what an attribution model is.

 What is an attribution model?

 An attribution model is a method to determine which advertising channel conversions must be assigned.
 You can use one or more attribution models to determine which conversion is given to which advertising campaign.